 “Power Rangers” was created by Haim Saban and Toei Company, Ltd. and executive produced by several, including Judd “Chip” Lynn, Brian Goldner, and showrunner Simon Bennett.
 It first debuted on Aug.
-28, 1993 on Fox Kids and its 28nd season will premiere on Nickelodeon in 2021.
+28, 1993 on Fox Kids and its 28th season premiered on Nickelodeon in early 2021.

-Because Season 28 of the series has begun production with a newly announced core cast, there are currently no casting calls or auditions.
+Because Season 29 of the series has just recently wrapped filming, there are currently no casting calls or auditions.
 However, be sure to keep an eye on Backstage—which has had casting calls for “Power Rangers” in the past—for future opportunities.

 Past casting notices have included: